krashanoff/fftp/README.md

-# ff
+# fftp

-`ff` is the "Fast File" client and server.
-It transfers files quickly and securely between computers on a network with low overhead.
+`fftp` is the "Fast File Transport Protocol".
+It transfers files quickly between computers on a network with low overhead.

+## Motivation

 FTP uses two ports which makes it inconvenient to reverse proxy.
 HTTP file servers might be too bulky for certain things, and they aren't as fast as FTP.
+Both use TCP.
 This is my duct tape and chicken wire compromise.

+## Use

+The client is `ff`.
+The server is `ffd`.

 ```sh
 # Create a file.